hellmarbecker/plt-airt-2000/README.md

 dump1090 listens for incoming connections on port 30003 and will start writing comma separated records when a client connects.
 This repo also contains a small simulator that can replay a previously collected data file, servicing port 30003 as well.

+### Simulator

+A simulator script (serve_data.py) can listen on port 30003 and replay previously collected data.

 ## Data transfer

 1. Kafka VM cluster from: https://github.com/elodina/scala-kafka.git